iamchanii/pothos-plugin-result/README.md

 });
 ```

-You can get below schema:
+You can get the GraphQL schema as output below:

 ```graphql
 type Mutation {